awi-esc/Datasets.jl/README.md

 )
 ```

-If db only exist in memory.
-It can be written explicitly to disk.
+When the database exists only in memory, it can nonetheless be written explicitly to disk:

 ```julia
 write(db, "Datasets.toml")